-The Company's financial instruments consist of cash, receivables, accounts payable, CEBA loans, and due to related parties.
-Cash has been designated as fair value through profit and loss; receivables, accounts payable, CEBA loans, and due to related parties are designated at amortized cost.
+The Company's financial instruments consist of cash, receivables, accounts payable, loan, and due to related parties.
+Cash has been designated as fair value through profit and loss; receivables, accounts payable, loan, and due to related parties are designated at amortized cost.
 The fair value of these financial instruments approximates their carrying value due to the short-term nature of these instruments.
-Cash and investment are measured using level one of the fair value hierarchy.
+Cash is measured using level one of the fair value hierarchy.